kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Evaluation Datasets and Metrics

-\ \\ \textbf{Twitter Follow Graph:} As an accompanying resource to this paper, we created this dataset by querying Twitter follows for each user (available via API) and heavily sub-sampling this user \textit{follows} user graph.
-Each edge is directed, and the presence of symmetric edges indicates that both users follow one another.
-We construct this graph by first selecting a number of `highly-followed' users that we refer to as `content producers'; these content producers serve as `items' in our recommender systems terminology.
+\paragraph{\textbf{Twitter Follow Graph:}} We curate Twitter user-follows-user (available via API) by first selecting a number of `highly-followed' users that we refer to as `content producers'; these content producers serve as `items' in our recommender systems terminology.
 We then sampled users that follow these content producer accounts.
 All users are anonymized with no other personally identifiable information (e.g., demographic features) present.
 Additionally, the timestamp of each follow edge was mapped to an integer that respects date ordering, but does not provide any information about the date that follow occurred.
 In total, we have $261M$ edges and $15.5M$ vertices, with a max-degree of $900K$ and a min-degree of $5$.
-We hope that this dataset will be of useful to the community as a test-bed for large-scale retrieval and embedding research.
+We hope that this dataset will be of useful to the community as a test-bed for large-scale retrieval research.